olaoluwa-98/codechauffeur.com/content/podcast.md

 I co-host a podcast with my friend, [Chuka](https://twitter.com/Cnwadiogbu).
 The title is [Inside the Techosystem](https://linktr.ee/insidethetechos).

-Inside the Techosystem is a tech podcast where me and Chuka talk about fun and insightful topics about tech and its ecosystem in Nigeria.
+Inside the Techosystem is a tech podcast where Chuka and I talk about fun and insightful topics about tech and its ecosystem in Nigeria.
 I really think you should check it out.

 We also have a newsletter, you can subscribe here: https://tinyletter.com/insidethetechos.